PaulApivat/paulapivat/content/post/dsfs_2/index.md

 ```

 ## Object-Oriented_Programming

+Object-oriented programming could be it's own chapter, so we won't try to shoot for comprehensiveness here.
+Instead, we'll try to understand it's basics and the `assert` function is going to help us understand it even better.

 Object-oriented programming could be it's own chapter, so we'll go over a toy example from the book and tie it to the previous section on assert.